-StaamlCorp discovered and patented the solution to temporal security discontinuities — a previously undocumented vulnerability class where cached executable content persists across security policy transitions.
+StaamlCorp operates a single-portfolio licensing program for temporal security discontinuities — a class of vulnerability where cached executable content persists across security policy transitions.
 Validated by Apple.
-Applicable to every platform.
+Applicable across platforms.
+Licensed on fair and reasonable terms.

-In January 2025, StaamlCorp founder Stanley Lee Linton identified a previously undocumented class of security vulnerability — designated LDB-01 — that went undetected in Apple's most hardened security state for nearly three years.
+In 2025, founder Stanley Lee Linton identified a previously undocumented class of vulnerability — designated LDB-01 — in which cached executable content persisted across security policy transitions.
+Apple reproduced and remediated their instance; StaamlCorp patented the generalized framework.

-Cached WebAssembly modules, JavaScript blobs, and Service Worker scripts cached during standard operation persisted and remained fully executable after iOS Lockdown Mode activation — completely bypassing Apple's most restrictive security protections.
+Cached WebAssembly modules, JavaScript blobs, and Service Worker scripts cached during standard operation remained executable after iOS Lockdown Mode activation — one concrete instance of cached-executable persistence across a policy transition.

-Apple reproduced the vulnerability (Report ID OE110220744757), assigned CVE reference webkit-294380, and shipped a fix in iOS 26 & iPadOS 26.
-Apple stated: "This is solid, security beneficial research that we feel deserves recognition."
+Reported to Apple Security.
+Apple reproduced the vulnerability, assigned CVE reference webkit-294380, and shipped a fix in iOS 26 and iPadOS 26.
+Apple’s response acknowledged the work as security-beneficial research warranting recognition.

 StaamlCorp's utility patent covers the complete, platform-independent framework for detecting and mitigating cached executable persistence across security policy transitions.